Note: There will be NO Wednesday sitting on October 23.

 Next 20 minutes: Dharma offering.
 This talk or reading is offered by the group practice leader.

 Next 15 minutes: Dharma discussion.
 This is an opportunity for participants to engage in mindful speaking and listening as we share our insights, experiences, and questions relating to dharma practice.
 When we practice deep listening, we help to create a calm and receptive environment.
 When we practise mindful speaking, we learn to identify our motivations for being heard.
 The acronym THINK is a handy guideline: T: Is it True?
 H: Is it Helpful?
 I: Is it Insightful?
 N: Is it Necessary?
 K: Is it Kind?
+When speaking, we ask that participants introduce themselves before speaking and speak only once (this prevents any one person from dominating the discussion).
+Questions relating to dharma practice are welcome but these should be directed to the dharma practice leader.
 Please remember that whatever is shared during dharma discussion time is confidential.

 Closing: Announcements and Dedication of Merit.
 All sessions end with a brief dedication.
 This is the wish that the blessings that arise from our practice — such as compassion, peace, wisdom, clarity of mind — will benefit those around us.
 The session ends with three strikes of the bowl.